Sean Davis (soccer, born 1993): 2019

 On February 27, 2019, Davis scored his first goal of the season in 3–0 victory over Atlético Pantoja in the 2019 CONCACAF Champions League.

 2020

 On February 27, 2020, Davis was named captain of the club, the first homegrown player to do so.
 On August 20, Davis recorded his 100th MLS regular season start in a 1–0 win against NYCFC.
 He became the club's first homegrown player to ever reach this milestone.

 2021

 On October 2, 2021, Davis made his 200th appearance for the New York Red Bulls.
 He was only the third player in club history to reach this milestone, and the first ever homegrown player.
 By season's end, he also became the first midfielder in franchise history to play every minute of an MLS regular season.
 Davis led the team to their second straight playoff since becoming captain in the season prior.

 Nashville SC

 On January 4, 2022, Davis signed with Nashville SC on a three-year deal as a free agent.

+LA Galaxy

+On December 19, 2024, Davis was traded to LA Galaxy in exchange for Gastón Brugman.
+Davis was waived by LA Galaxy on February 19, 2025, just before the start of the 2025 season.